-The main axis of the cylinder is placed horizontally.
+In the current design, the main axis of the cylinder is placed horizontally.
 A tunnel-shaped cavern housing the detector is considered as realistically feasible for most of the envisioned detector locations.
 In respect to accelerator physics, the axis could be oriented towards the neutrino source in order to contain the full length of muon and electron tracks produced in charged-current neutrino interactions in the liquid scintillator.